 When we say "passive income," some people tend to think of investing because it can produce the largest results with the least amount of work.
 But your retirement plan and passive income should be thought of as two separate things.

 The whole idea behind long-term investing is to create income for retirement.
-You want to make sure you’re investing in your company retirement plan, like a 401(k)—if your fund choices are good and they offer a match—in addition to other tax-favored plans like a Roth IRA if they don’t offer a Roth 401(k).
+You want to make sure you’re investing in your company retirement plan, like a 401(k)—if your fund choices are good and they offer a match—in addition to other tax-favored plans like a Roth IRA if your company doesn’t offer a Roth 401(k).

 These are great options for building a solid retirement plan, but you will incur taxes and penalties for any withdrawals before a certain age.
 With retirement planning, you want to let your money grow for the long haul and not touch it!